oubino/locpix_points/README.rst

         python scripts/k_fold.py

-    This performs k-fold training, generating models in models/ folder
+    This performs k-fold training, generating models in models/ folder.
+    N.B.
+If you have an error here that looks something like "wandb.errors.errors.CommError: failed to upsert bucket: returned error 403", see https://github.com/wandb/wandb/issues/8609.
+Potential fix: The user name you gave when running initialise should have include the organisation name after from wandb e.g. maryjane-university-of-life.
+To fix without going back, open the metadata.json file and amend the user here.

 #.
 Then can analyse features using